 The "Use Cache" checkbox specifies whether the data-source's cache option should be enabled for the evaluation attempt.
 For more information, see Data Sources and review the data sources which support the caching option.

-As of OPA version 0.25.0 - builtin functions that encounter errors are "silently" evaluate to false, instead of halting the policy evaluation process.
+As of OPA version 0.25.0 - built-in functions that encounter errors are "silently" evaluate to false, instead of halting the policy evaluation process.
 Release notes about this change can be found here.
-In build.security's playground, "strict mode" is turned ON in order to identify and "throw" possible errors as soon as possible, much before these policies get deployed to production.
+In build.security's playground, "strict mode" is turned ON to identify and "throw" possible errors as soon as possible, usually before these policies get deployed to production.

 The policy evaluation playground can help reduce the time it takes you to author a policy by enabling you to "test-as-you-go."
 The evaluation calculation is performed with an active PDP instance, so before attempting to use this feature, you should first verify that you have an active PDP configured.